arjunkambj/swift-protocol/README.md

 yarn dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Usage

 1. Connect your Solana wallet using the "Connect Wallet" button
-2. Select tokens to swap from the dropdown menus
+2. Select the tokens you want to swap from the dropdown menus
 3. Enter the amount you want to swap
-4. Adjust slippage tolerance if needed (default is 0.5%)
+4. Review the swap details and rate
-5. Click the "Swap" button to execute the transaction
+5. Click "Swap" to execute the transaction

-## Customizing the Fee

-The protocol fee is set to 0.3% by default.
-To change this, modify the `CUSTOM_FEE_BPS` value in `lib/jupiter.ts`.
-The fee is specified in basis points (1% = 100 basis points).

-## Mainnet Deployment

-To deploy to Solana Mainnet:

-1. Update the `NEXT_PUBLIC_SOLANA_NETWORK` environment variable to `mainnet-beta`
-2. Update the `FEE_RECIPIENT` address in `lib/jupiter.ts` to your actual fee collection wallet

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT

 ## Acknowledgments